 I’ve always had an interest in the female figure and recently this has stemmed into feminist art and an obsession with Avante-guard feminism and female artists of the 1970s.
-For my FMP I’m more interested in celebrating the female body and exploring what it means to be a woman in 2021 as opposed to conveying a certain political point.
-Along the way of exploring this topic, there may be some activism through my work but I’m not making this the point of the project.
+For my FMP I’m interested in exploring different ways in which I can display my body through different forms of figurative mark-making.
+Along the way of exploring this topic, there may be some activism or political points through my work but I’m not making this the point of the project.

 To start off with my Final Major Project I thought I’d take inspiration from my recent work as I feel these past few months I’m more in touch with who I want to be as an artist and what I want to create.
 All of the work I create is figurative mark-making usually based on my own body.
 This includes figurative sculptures, performance art (film&photography) using my own body, and intuitive mark-making such as drawing or mark-making with my body.